Can’t Sleep? Try Taking Raw Honey to Sleep Like a Baby

 Does the Type of Honey Matter?

-When it comes to honey, organic raw honey is THE only honey that’s going to get you to sleep.
+When it comes to honey, organic raw honey is THE best honey to use as a sleep aid.
 Most supermarket honey has been heated, processed, and pasteurized.
-By the time it gets to you, all the nutrients like bee pollen, the vitamins, and enzymes have been cooked out of it.
+By the time it gets to you, all the nutrients like bee pollen, vitamins, and enzymes have been cooked out of it.
 Store bought honey could actually contain GMO’s, antibiotics, and high fructose corn syrup.
 Yuck!

 Organic raw honey is honey that was harvested straight from the hive.
 It hasn’t been heated or processed.
 The vitamins and enzymes in raw honey will help you fall asleep.

-Take Pink Himalayan Sea Salt and Honey to Sleep
+Pink Himalayan Sea Salt and Honey for Insomnia

 Mixing extra fine grain pink Himalayan sea salt and honey for sleep may sound gross, but it’s really not.
 The sweet and salty taste kind of balance each other out.